NetworkConfiguration/dhcpcd/BUILDING.md

 if unset it defaults to `/tmp/dhcpcd-$VERSION`
 Example: `make DESTDIR=/usr/src/contrib/dhcpcd import-src`

-In this instance, you may wish to disable some configured tests when the binary has to run on older versions which lack support, such as getline.
-`./configure --without-getline`

 ## Hooks
 Not all the hooks in dhcpcd-hooks are installed by default.